integrations/slack/README.md

 ## Roadmap and upcoming features

 * Support for GHES - We are supporting GHES integration as a private preview with GHES 3.6.
 Based on the feedback, we will decide the GA timelines.
 * Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat.
-We are aiming to rollout this support by September, 2022.
+We are aiming to rollout this support by September 2022.
 * GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat.
-We are iming to rollout this support by October, 2022.
+We are aiming to rollout this support by October 2022.
 * Customer filters support to manage notifications - This is one of the top asked feature.
 Provide support to customize notifications by providing advaced filter capabilities.
 Timlines are to be decided.

 ## Questions?
 Need help?